ibm-cloud-docs/vmwaresolutions/services/juniper_managing.md

 ## Juniper vSRX security and ease of use features
 {: #juniper-managing-security-enhance}

-Juniper vSRX provides various features for security and ease of use on VMware vCenter Server®.
+Juniper vSRX provides various features for security and ease of use on VMware® vCenter Server®.
 The following are some considerations:

 * Any Juniper vSRX that is deployed with public access comes with its public interfaces deactivated.
 The deactivation ensures that the vSRX is not made available to the public internet before users are ready.
 * The default deny policy is set to permit, so you can identify any necessary flows before you lock down the vSRX traffic.